rage/java-programming/data/part-5/3-primitive-and-reference-variables.md

 <!-- Javan muuttujat jaetaan alkeis- ja viittaustyyppisiin muuttujiin.
 Ohjelmoijan näkökulmasta alkeistyyppisten muuttujien tieto on tallennettu muuttujan arvoksi, kun taas viittaustyyppisten muuttujien arvona on viite muuttujaan liittyvään tietoon.
 Viittaustyyppiset muuttujat ovat Java-kielessä käytännössä aina olioita.
 Tarkastellaan näitä muuttujatyyppejä kahden esimerkin kautta. -->

 Variables in Java are classified into primitive and reference variables.
-From the programmer's perspective, a primitive variable's information is stored as the value of that variable, whereas a reference variable holds a reference to information related to that variable. reference variables are practically always objects in Java.
+From the programmer's perspective, a primitive variable's information is stored as the value of that variable, whereas a reference variable holds a reference to information related to that variable.
+Reference variables are practically always objects in Java.
 Let's take a look at both of these types with the help of two examples.